18F/health-tracking-course/collections/_courses/one/kickoff.md

 ### Iterative development

 The final primary indicator we will talk about in this course has to do with **iterative development**.
 In a nutshell, this means building and delivering software bit-by-bit, in small pieces instead of all at once.
 We'll say this all again.
 Point being: demos not memos.

-## Pause to reflect

-Once you have listened to the intro (or read through the syllabus), you can revisit the [scoring rubric]({{ '/rubric/' | prepend: site.baseurl }}) that is used in the Health Tracker.
-The course centers around these rows and primary indicators.

-Pause to reflect on where you are confident at this moment, and where you have concerns.
-This is anonymous, and it will help us as we shape the course and the conversations we have over the coming weeks.

-{% include airtable-pre.html %}